How to choose and wear a legend: the souvenir jacket or sukajan

 Gauthier Borsarello :

-" If you want souvenir jackets from the 40s and 50s in Paris it's impossible to find apart from a miracle.
-You can come across some from the 80s and 90s, but the fashion for GI's died down at the end of the 80's and it There weren't as many American bases in Asia from that point on."
+" If you want souvenir jackets from the 40s and 50s in Paris, it's impossible to find them, except by a miracle.
+You can find some from the 80s and 90s, but the fashion for GIs fell off in the late 80s and there weren't as many American bases in Asia after that."

 In Japan

 I would dream of being able to bring it back from Japan.
-This would truly be, for me, the best way to choose it.
-I'm putting aside this sweet dream for the moment, as a trip to Yokosuka is not planned at the moment.
+That would truly be, for me, the best way to choose it.
+I am putting this sweet dream aside for the moment, a trip to Yokosuka is not planned for the moment.
 But you, you never know, maybe you are there, you are going there soon, have a friend there who can take care of finding a nugget for you.

 If you're going to Tokyo, Harajuku and Shibuya thrift stores are a good place to start.
-Otherwise, go to the Nakano Broadway, Takeshita-Douri, Okuma Shoukai and Ameyoko market districts.
+Otherwise, head to Nakano Broadway, Takeshita-Douri, Okuma Shoukai and Ameyoko market.

-If you go to Yokosuka, it's impossible not to pass by Dobu Ita Street, where you will find stores like Prince Shokai and First Shokai in particular.
+If you go to Yokosuka, you can't miss Dobu Ita Street, where you'll find stores like Prince Shokai and First Shokai in particular.

 On the Internet